 COMPUTER LAB: You may use our computer lab or your own (or another) computer and compiler.
-If you don't use our computer lab, you need to have a C compiler (C++ compiler recommended) in order to do homework assignments.
-If you're enrolled in this class, you will automatically have an account in the Adm.119 BUS/CS Division Open Computer Lab (if you're adding, add online in Admissions office, wait about 20 min. before using the open lab).
+If you don't use our computer lab, you need to have a Java compiler in order to do homework assignments (see lesson 1 in Catalyst for where to get one).
+If you're enrolled in this class, you will automatically have an account in the AT203 BUS/CS Division Open Computer Lab (if you're adding, add online in Admissions office, wait about 20 min. before using the open lab).
 Bring a flash drive to the Computer Lab to back up your programs or remember to email to yourself.

 COURSE OUTLINE (subject to change):